JakubW88/blog/app/content/_index.md

 +++
 author = "Jakub Waliszewski"
-description = "A theme based on VMware's Clarity Design System for publishing technical blogs with Hugo." # set your site's description here. will be use for home page content meta tags (seo).
+description = "All4forCloud - Tips & Tricks about the Microsoft Azure Cloud and Me :)" # set your site's description here. will be use for home page content meta tags (seo).
 +++